musicantoren/TLV_teleoprate/README.md

 # End of the day omer
 ### merge_GPS_of_day.py
 - Merges all GPS csv files to one sorted file.
-- Saves data at "logs/local_GPS" folder with the name "final_GPS.csv".
+- Saves data at "logs/local_GPS" folder with the name "all_day_GPS.csv". with date

 # Tehila
 ### signal.launch